mouseless/learn-nuxt/migrations.md

   }
 })
 ```

+The nuxt content module will not be able to access any content at this stage
+because it is looking for a file with `.md` extension under `/content`.
+Therefore, you may see a warning like `Document not found` on the screen.

 If you have come this far, create a markdown file called `index.md` under the
 `/content` folder.
 Display your page by saying `npm run dev`.